Drowsy Driving Prevention Week November 12-18, 2012

 • Elevation, compression, and ice may also aid healing.

-• A torn muscle or ligament or tendon may require prompt surgery, so an early diagnosis is essential for maximizing your recovery.
+• A torn muscle or ligament or tendon may require prompt surgery, so early diagnosis is essential for maximizing your recovery.

 • Pain can be coming from somewhere else in your body (referred shoulder pain), so accurate, as well as early, diagnosis is essential.